jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - 1.12.3 Program effectiveness evaluation
   - Time and money must be allocated for evaluating the company’s security awareness and training; the company should track key metrics, such as the percentage of employees who click on a fake phishing campaign email links

+Also see [Understanding CISSP Domain 1: Security and Risk Management](https://blog.balancedsec.com/p/understanding-cissp-domain-1-security) for additional information

-Also see my articles on risk management:
+Articles on risk management:

-- [Part 1](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-1)  introduces risk and risk terminology from the lens of the (ISC)² Official Study Guide
+- [Part 1](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-1) - introduces risk and risk terminology from the lens of the (ISC)² Official Study Guide
 - Since the primary goal of risk management is to identify potential threats against an organization's assets, and bring those risks into alignment with an organization's risk appetite, in [Part2](https://blog.balancedsec.com/p/risk-concepts-from-the-cissp-part-2), we cover the threat assessment -- a process of examining and evaluating cyber threat sources with potential system vulnerabilities
   - we look at how a risk assessment helps drive our understanding of risk by pairing assets and their associated potential threats, ranking them by criticality
   - we also discuss quantitative analytic tools to help provide specific numbers for various potential risks, losses, and costs